Verdict expected in German journalist's trial in Turkey as free press withers | DW | 16.01.2022

 A verdict is expected in the trial of a German journalist arrested in Turkey on terrorism-related charges.
 It comes as journalists critical of the government find it increasingly difficult to carry out their work.

 "I expect to be acquitted on both counts," she told DW.
 "But if the outcome was different, I wouldn't be surprised either," the journalist added.
 In her opinion, the Turkish judiciary is unpredictable.
-Her chances of being acquitted are good because the prosecutor called for that verdict in his plea and experts believe evidence against her is flimsy.
+Her chances of acquittal are good because the prosecutor called for that verdict in his plea and experts believe the evidence against her is flimsy.

 In April 2017, Tolu was arrested by heavily armed anti-terror units in Istanbul.
 "I was violently detained before the eyes of my son," she can still recall today.
 Tolu, who was born in the southern German city of Ulm, spent more than seven months behind bars — five months of those with her 2-year-old son.
 In 2018, she was allowed to leave for Germany.

-Tolu had been working as a translator for a left-wing news agency when she was arrested.
-She and her co-defendants stand accused of "membership in a far-left terror organization and spreading terrorism propaganda."
+Tolu was arrested while working as a translator for a left-wing news agency.
+She and her co-defendants stand accused of "membership in a far-left terror organization and spreading terrorist propaganda."

 Now, five years on, Tolu finally wants closure, saying that she wants to look ahead and fully focus on her work as a journalist with the German newspaper Schwäbische Zeitung.